Meghanaramesha/JPA/GitBook_Content/Influencers/UA & Growth Agencies/Lanceric/176_two  a half gamers session 78 - The mystery case of My Perfect Hotel - A New hybrid casual framework for Idle Arcade  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "two  a half gamers session 78 - The mystery case of My Perfect Hotel - A New hybrid casual framework for Idle Arcade  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # two & a half gamers session #78 - The mystery case of My Perfect Hotel - A New hybrid casual framework for Idle Arcade – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![](https://lancaric.me/wp-content/uploads/2023/09/session-78.jpg)